-It’s May and it’s time to make something very French with the first strawberries and rhubarb from the market with this Strawberry and Rhubarb Gratin.
+When it’s May in France, it’s time to make something with the first strawberries and rhubarb from the market with this Strawberry and Rhubarb Gratin.
 A healthy dessert made in just 30 minutes!

 Strawberry Varieties at the Market